 Yet, the full extent of the benefits that these materials can bring may not be realised if they are thought of simply as an addition to or a replacement of silicon.
 For progress to occur, a coordinated effort between the end-user companies, standardisation and validation institutes, academic labs and the like is required.

 Somewhat unsurprisingly, the number of yearly patent filings in this field are still dominated by graphene.
 However, with an ever-growing number of alternative 2D materials at one’s disposal, patenting activity related to such materials is expected to pick up in the years to follow.

-If you have a 2D material related invention you would like to protect, please do not hesitate to contact the author, or your usual Barker Brettell attorney.
+If you have a 2D material related invention you would like to protect, please do not hesitate to contact your usual Barker Brettell attorney.